Birmun/Linux/Readme.md

-# To use the script, simply download it, and make it executeable.
+# To use the script, simply download it, and make it executable.

 chmod +x updater.sh